Edward Enninful: Early life

-Edward Enninful was born in Ghana, the fifth of six children to Major Crosby Enninful of the Ghanaian Army.
-In 1985 after the coup d'état which deposed military leader and President Ignatius Kutu Acheampong, the family emigrated to Ladbroke Grove, London.
-His mother worked as a seamstress, and inspired him with the vividly patterned colours and fabrics she used while creating clothing for her British-Ghanaian friends.
+Edward Enninful was born in Ghana on 22 February 1972.
+He was the fifth of six children born to Ghana Army officer Major Crosby Enninful.
+In 1985, after a coup d'état which deposed President Ignatius Kutu Acheampong, Enninful's family emigrated to England, settling down in the London neighbourhood of Ladbroke Grove.
+His mother worked as a seamstress, and she inspired him with the vividly patterned colours and fabrics she used while creating clothing for her British-Ghanaian friends.

 At the age of 16, Enninful was spotted on a train by stylist Simon Foxton.
-A few weeks later, he was shooting with Foxton at his house, along with Nick Knight, a founder-photographer of i-D. By the age of 17, he had been introduced to Trish and Terry Jones, founder of i-D magazine, and soon began assisting i-D fashion director Beth Summers.
-He finished college, earning a degree at Goldsmiths, University of London while juggling with his modeling career and assisting on shoots with Foxton and Summers.
+A few weeks later, he was shooting with Foxton at his house, along with Nick Knight, the cofounder and photographer of bimonthly magazine i-D. By the age of 17, he had been introduced to Terry Jones, another cofounder of i-D, and soon began assisting the magazine's fashion director Beth Summers.
+He finished college, earning a degree at Goldsmiths, University of London, while juggling his modeling career and assisting on shoots with Foxton and Summers.
 Summers left the magazine a few weeks after Enninful's 18th birthday, and Terry Jones gave Enninful the position.

 Career

 i-D magazine

-At the age of 18, Enninful's position as fashion director at i-D made him the youngest ever fashion director for an international publication.
+At the age of 18, Enninful's position as fashion director at i-D made him the youngest-ever fashion director for an international publication.
 He quickly became known for his edgy elegance, which ultimately became his trademark.
 Much of his inspiration came from the streets: "We British have to customize our clothes, we have to be more creative, informing who you are—and I am still obsessed with the streets."
-The looks he featured in his stories helped fuel the grunge movement during the early 1990s.

 For the March 2009 issue of i-D Magazine, Enninful styled "The Best British" cover story by photographer Sølve Sundsbø.
 The issue printed 12 separate covers, each featuring one of twelve British supermodels, including Jourdan Dunn, Kate Moss, Susie Bick, Naomi Campbell, Stella Tennant, Eliza Cummings, Alice Dellal, Daisy Lowe, Twiggy, Yasmin Le Bon, Lily Donaldson, and Agyness Deyn.